InfinityVM/InfinityVM/book/src/integration/offchain.md

 ## App Servers

-When an app sends offchain job requests in InfinityVM, your app can now run as a real-time server:
+Your app can run as a real-time server, leveraging offchain job requests:

 1. This server can accept and process user requests in real-time.
 2. It can regularly batch these requests and submit them to the InfinityVM coprocessor as the input in an offchain job request.